Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

+Importantly, observe that the virtual temperature, as a function of the local energies $\epsilon_0$ and $\epsilon_1$, can take any range of values.
+In particular, notice that it can fall outside of the range specified by $\beta_0$ and $\beta_1$, and can even take negative values.
+This corresponds to a population inversion \cite{Brunner2012}.

+Let us now add another qubit to the machine, denote it with $\ms{C}_z$ and place it in a thermal contact with the virtual qubit.
+In order to enable an interaction between the new qubit and the virtual qubit, we choose the energy of the former to be $\epsilon_{z} = \epsilon_v$.
+This allows the systems to resonantly exchange energy with the following Hamiltonian:

+where $\chi$ specifies the coupling strenght and ``h.c.'' stands for Hermitian conjugate.
+The above interaction induces a transition between two degenerate energy eigenstates $\ket{1}_v\ket{0}_{\ms{C}_z} \leftrightarrow \ket{0}_v \ket{1}_{\ms{C}_z}$ which effectively places the virtual qubit in a thermal contact with the new qubit.
+After a sufficiently long amount of time the temperature of the qubit $\ms{C}_z$ reaches the virtual temperature $\beta_v$.

+Let us now observe that such a three qubit thermal machine can operate both as a refrigerator or a heat pump.
+In Fig. \ref{fig:regimes} we plot the virtual (inverse) temperature $\beta_v$ as a function of $\beta_1$ for a fixed value of $\beta_0$.
+More specifically, notice that when $\beta_1 \leq \beta_0$ the inverse virtual temperature is larger than both $\beta_0$ and $\beta_1$, hence the machine operates as a refrigerator.
+When $\beta_0 < \beta_1 < (\epsilon_0/\epsilon_1) \beta_0$, the inverse virtual temperature $\beta_v$ is smaller than both $\beta_0$ and $\beta_1$, hence the machine is a heat pump.
+Finally, when $\beta_1 > (\epsilon_0/\epsilon_1) \beta_0$ the virtual temperature is negative, meaning that the device operates as a heat engine.
+Notice that in all three regimes the virtual temperature falls outside of the range of ``easily accessible'' temperatures specified by $\beta_0$ and $\beta_1$ that could be achieved simply by coupling one of the qubits to the two heat baths. }

-\section{thermodynamic neuron for NOT gate}
+\subsection{Thermodynamic neuron for NOT gate}

 In this section we describe an autonomous thermal machine implementing an inverter (NOT gate).
-This represents the simplest example of a thermodynamic neuron.
-Before moving to a detailed discussion of the device and its functioning, we start by giving a short and intuitive description.
+This represents the simplest example of a thermodynamic neuron. \chg{We start with a short and intuitive description of the machine's operation after which we provide a more in-depth discussion of its functioning.}